LINGYUAN1201/LINGYUAN1201/README.md

   - 🤔 &nbsp; I'm passionate about statistical modeling, focusing on implementation in R and Python.
   - 🎓 &nbsp; I also have knowledge about sustainable development, volatility spillover effects, and game theory.
-  - 🌱 &nbsp; In addition, I am also an amateur RTS gamer, proficient in StarCraft 2 and Age of Empires IV.
+  - 🌱 &nbsp; In addition, I am also an amateur RTS gamer, proficient in StarCraft II and Age of Empires IV.
   - 😎 &nbsp; Here is my [homepage](https://lingyuan1201.github.io/).